As much as we hate to admit it, the older we get, the more likely we are to lose distance.

 In fact, switching to the right driver might do wonders for your game.
 If Phil Mickelson can win the PGA Championship at 50 (while hitting 300+ yard bombs), I’m confident you can minimize the loss of distance too.

-Keep reading to find the best new gear for your game.
+Keep reading to find the best golf drivers for seniors to help your your game.

 To keep your distance up, regardless of age, you need to remember a few things: